rapticore/OreNPMGuard/README.md

 2. Look for repos with **"-migration"** suffix
 3. Review GitHub audit logs
 4. Check for branches named **shai-hulud**
+5. **Scan for IOCs (Indicators of Compromise)**:
+   - Search for `"postinstall": "node bundle.js"` in package.json files
+   - Look for `bundle.js` files (3MB+ in size, contains malicious payload)
+   - Check for `webhook.site` references in code or network logs
+   - Examine `.github/workflows/shai-hulud-workflow.yml` files

 ## Configuration